eSmooothie/IDS-TER/README.md

 # MSU-IIT IDS Teacher Efficiency Rating

-IDS Teacher Efficiency Rating is a web application that allows the student to rate their respective subject teachers.
-On other hand, teachers can also rate their colleagues.
-In addition, they can also view and download their rating and comments.
+The IDS Teacher Efficiency Rating is a tool that allows students and teachers to provide feedback on the performance of their educators.
+This can be done through a rating system, where students and teachers can rate their subject teachers or colleagues on various dimensions of teaching effectiveness, such as knowledge of the subject matter, ability to engage students, and communication skills.
+This can be helpful for teachers to identify areas of strength and weakness and make improvements in their teaching practices.
+The IDS Teacher Efficiency Rating used by school administrators to evaluate the overall performance of their teachers and to make decisions about promotions, professional development, and other matters related to teacher performance.

 # Tools
   - [Codeigniter](https://codeigniter.com/)